ndxn/Partners-in-Wine/README.md

   * For Random Forest Classifier, we got an accuracy of 100% for white wine, 95% for white wine with weather, 96% for white wine with soil and 92% for white wine with weather and soil.

   * For Logistic Regression, we got an accuracy of 90% for white wine, 90% for white wine with weather, 90% for white wine with soil and 90% for white wine with weather and soil.

- ## Benefits & Limitations

-* Deep Learning Neural Network -  The limitation of the model is that it requires a large amount of data and it's not easy to comprehend.
-The benefits of this model can solve complex problems.
-* Random Forest Classifier - The limitation is that features need to have some predictive power to work.
-The benefit is handling of huge amount of data, No problem of overfitting
-* Logistic Regression - The limitation of the model is  that  it can be easily outperformed by sturdier model like  Neural Networks,  also its high reliance on a proper presentation of your data.
-The benefits of this model are that it's easier to implement,  very efficient to train and it outputs well-calibrated predicted probabilities.

-We chose the Logistic Regression model as the best fit model for this analysis after trying multiple models and considering the structure of our data to help answer our questions.

 ![](image/rs_500x283-150522135111-amy-schumer-oversized-glass-of-wine.gif)